 Even though we were visiting in the late spring, the beach itself wasn’t too crowded.
+I was surprised there weren’t more people there.
 We touched the water and we can definitely attest that it was very cold!

 We’d recommend visiting Sand Beach after completing one of the numerous nearby hikes.
-Pack a picnic and enjoy watching the waves roll in.
+Pack a picnic and enjoy watching the waves roll in after your hike.